Matesxs/GAN-Playground/README.md

 ## Notes
 Testing of Charbonnier loss for SRGAN failed because the values were too different from MSE loss values, maybe more tweaking required and test again. \
-MAE loss is causing lot of artifacts and image distortions (like color shifting, "image bleedoff", etc) (example will be added) in results from SRGAN.
+MAE loss is causing lot of artifacts and image distortions (like color shifting, "image bleedoff", etc) in results from SRGAN.

 ## Resources
 ##### Basic DCGAN